OpenEvalProject/evals/manuscripts/elife-06602/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06602.001 Defective primary ciliogenesis or cilium stability forms the basis of human ciliopathies, including Joubert syndrome (JS), with defective cerebellar vermis development.
+Defective primary ciliogenesis or cilium stability forms the basis of human ciliopathies, including Joubert syndrome (JS), with defective cerebellar vermis development.
 We performed a high-content genome-wide small interfering RNA (siRNA) screen to identify genes regulating ciliogenesis as candidates for JS.
 We analyzed results with a supervised-learning approach, using SYSCILIA gold standard, Cildb3.0, a centriole siRNA screen and the GTex project, identifying 591 likely candidates.
-Intersection of this data with whole exome results from 145 individuals with unexplained JS identified six families with predominantly compound heterozygous mutations in KIAA0586 .
+Intersection of this data with whole exome results from 145 individuals with unexplained JS identified six families with predominantly compound heterozygous mutations in KIAA0586.
 A c.428del base deletion in 0.1% of the general population was found in trans with a second mutation in an additional set of 9 of 163 unexplained JS patients.
-KIAA0586 is an orthologue of chick Talpid3 , required for ciliogenesis and Sonic hedgehog signaling.
+KIAA0586 is an orthologue of chick Talpid3, required for ciliogenesis and Sonic hedgehog signaling.
 Our results uncover a relatively high frequency cause for JS and contribute a list of candidates for future gene discoveries in ciliopathies.
-DOI: http://dx.doi.org/10.7554/eLife.06602.001

 ## Introduction